abijeet-dhillon/swe_capstone_project/docs/logs/team-log.md

 - To maintain steady momentum, the next cycle’s plan includes subdividing large tasks and setting clearer priorities early in the week.
 This will ensure that high-priority features receive consistent progress even during heavier academic weeks.

 ## Week 8

 ### October 20 2025 to October 26 2025

 ### 1. Milestone Goals Recap

 This week’s milestone focused on expanding the Local Analysis Pipeline with specialized analyzers for multiple file types.
-Each team member developed and tested one module as part of the unified local analyzer framework.
+Team members developed and tested modules as part of the unified local analyzer framework.

 - (#72) Local Analysis Pipeline – Code Analyzer
 - (#71) Local Analyzer – Video Processor
 - (#70) Local Analyzer – PNG/JPEG Processor
 - (#69) Local Analyzer – TXT File Processor
 - (#75) Connect Zip Folder Parser to Categorizer
+- (#22) Store/Load User Configurations

 The goal for this milestone was to implement standalone analyzers capable of scanning local artifacts, extracting metadata, and preparing structured outputs for later integration into the full analysis pipeline.